 GDC intends to provide publicized notice of public meetings, hearings, and open houses via the project website (gatewayprogram.org) and email invitations.
 Additionally, on-going communication with stakeholder and public officials will be completed to share notice of events.
 Notice will be provided ahead of time for the event locations and dates.
-Through outreach to stakeholders and elected officials, GDC will encourage participation at public meetings by minority and low-income populations.
+Through outreach to stakeholders and elected officials, GDC will encourage participation at public meetings by affected populations.